 As Director, Entertainment & Costuming, David is responsible for all aspects of development, production and operations for shows, events and costuming at Hong Kong Disneyland.
 David leads the creative development, production, show operations and entertainment services teams.
 Before joining Disney, David was the founder and Executive Producer of his own company which was established in 2009.
 His latest project was "Mamma Mia!
 China" and David was responsible for producing the Chinese language version of "Mamma Mia!" on behalf of the original producers.

-In his capacity as Director of Project Management at Walt Disney Imagineering, Ian is responsible for all operational and business aspects of the Imagineering team in Hong Kong.
+In his capacity as Director, Head of Project Management at Walt Disney Imagineering, Ian is responsible for all operational and business aspects of the Imagineering team in Hong Kong.
 His career with Disney began in 1987 where he worked as a Purchasing Manager responsible for Show and Ride contracts on Euro Disneyland.
 He relocated from Disneyland Paris Resort to Hong Kong in 2002 to work as Project Director for the construction of Tomorrowland before assuming his current responsibilities.

 Kelly provides overall creative direction for Hong Kong Disneyland Resort, including all attractions and guest areas.
 Collaborating with a whole manner of design experts, Kelly works closely with the Hong Kong Disneyland operating teams to create and maintain a magical experience for all the Resort's Guests.
 Prior to joining Walt Disney Imagineering, Kelly established significant international expertise working on a variety of entertainment developments, theme parks and hotels in the US, Spain, India and Southeast Asia.